 What made the strip even better for Analog Devices is that it didn't cost them one red cent.
 The cartoon was run by some other company whose name I can't remember.
 Do you?

 Avoid getting anything worn out and hackneyed into a name or an image.
-For instance, there is a miserable type font called electronic image is done so often that it, too, is hackneyed, besides being very hard to read.
+For instance, there is a miserable type font called

 AVANT GARDE